Hiker found dead partway down cliff on OK Slip Falls trail

 A hiker who died on the OK Slip Falls trail near Indian Lake last week suffered “considerable trauma,” according to the Hamilton County coroner.

-State police identified 67-year-old Thomas J. Ullman of New Haven, Connecticut, as the man who was located late Friday night after he failed to return from a hike.
-According to police, Ullman had left his seasonal residence in Olmsteadville for the hike early on Friday and was reported missing at 5:30 p.m. that day.
+State police identified 67-year-old Thomas J. Ullmann of New Haven, Connecticut, as the man who was located late Friday night after he failed to return from a hike.
+According to police, Ullmann had left his seasonal residence in Olmsteadville for the hike early on Friday and was reported missing at 5:30 p.m. that day.

-State Department of Environmental Conservation forest rangers located Ullman’s body partway down a cliff around 11 p.m. that night.
+State Department of Environmental Conservation forest rangers located Ullmann’s body partway down a cliff around 11 p.m. that night.

 An autopsy was performed Monday at Albany Medical Center.